 Heat Rash or Infantile Eczema?

 Infantile eczema is an itchy, dry, red rash that occurs when babies are overly sensitive to allergens in their environment, such as pollens, molds, dust, animal dander and certain foods.
 It is common in babies with a family history of eczema, as well as hay fever, asthma, and other allergies.
-It may occur on the face, the chest, elbows, arms or behind the knees.
+It may occur on the face, chest, elbows, arms or behind the knees.

-Treatment for heat rash
+Treatment for Heat Rash

 The best treatment for any form of heat rash is to cool the skin and reduce sweating by staying in air-conditioned rooms.
 If the heat rash is making your baby irritable, apply calamine lotion to soothe the itch.
 Anhydrous lanolin may also help prevent sweat duct blockage and stop new lesions from forming.

-Keep baby’s sleeping area cool, dry and well ventilated to prevent excess sweating while your baby is sleeping.
-Heat rash usually develops in hot, humid weather, but can also occur in cold weather if infants are dressed too warmly and perspire.
+Keep baby’s sleeping area cool, dry, and well ventilated to prevent excess sweating while your baby is sleeping.
+Heat rash usually develops in hot, humid weather, but it can also occur in cold weather if infants are dressed too warmly and perspire.
 So, drape your baby in loose-fitting layers and fabrics that wick moisture away from the skin.
 Avoid heavy creams and ointments, which can block sweat ducts, and bathe your baby in cool water with nondrying soap that doesn’t contain fragrances or dyes.